ofbennett/GameOfLife/README.md

 By Oscar Bennett

-This project is a C++ implementation of Conway's Game of Life.
-This is a program that simulates a world which produces interesting animations dependant on the initial conditions and world rules you choose.
+This is a C++ implementation of Conway's Game of Life.
+The program simulates a world filled with organisms which live and die according to certain rules.
+The pattern of changes produces interesting animations which are dependant on the initial conditions and as well as the world rules that you choose.
 Here is an example of one of the simulations created using a random initialisation in a small square 'world':

 <p align="center"><img src="example_results/GoL_video.gif"></p>

 A nice explanation of the ideas can be found [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 Running the simulation is numerically intensive but the calculations involved are a good example of an [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) program.
-Because of this the program is a nice way of demonstrating various ways of speeding up computation using high performance computing technologies.
-I have created a series of different implementations using a range of methods.
+Because of this Conway's Game of Life provides an opportunity to demonstrate various ways of speeding up computation using various high performance computing technologies.
+I've created a series of different implementations using a range of methods.
 See below for details about each approach.
-Different git branches in this repository parallelize the code in different ways:
+Different git branches in this repository run the code in different ways:

-- serial
+- serial (for benchmark comparison)
 - OpenMP
 - MPI
 - CUDA